evericain01/electronic-based-marketplace/README.md

 <b>Team Members</b>: Christian David, Ebrahim Vericain

 This is an electronic-based marketplace web application (similar to BestBuy) where various sellers can post their products, while buyers can browse and purchase them. <br /> <br />
-The various technologies used are PHP, HTML, MySQL, XAMPP and PHPMyAdmin.
+The various technologies used are PHP, HTML/CSS, JavaScript, MySQL, XAMPP and PHPMyAdmin.